0x1F9F1/binja-msvc/README.md

-# Binja MSVC
+# MSVC
 Author: **Brick**

-A basic plugin which scans for MSVC RTTI and RUNTIME_FUNCTION's
+_Parses MSVC structures to improve analysis_

+## Description:
+Parses MSVC structures such as RTTI and Unwind Info to improve analysis